How to Set Career Goals for a More Successful & Productive Year

 This is the time of the year when many of our clients want an objective take on their annual review from work.
 In fact, I recently contributed to a local newspaper article on this topic: Austin Statesman.
 In many cases, my client’s goals are at the heart of a poor annual review.
 Here’s my list of ways to work with your goals in order to get a favorable year-end review and find greater job satisfaction at the same time.

-Your manager may help you create your 2014 goals, however, those are not the same as your personal career goals.
-Write your own goals and focus on what will make you more successful, what will make you happy, and what areas of improvement your manager identified in 2013.
+Your manager may help you create your annual goals, however, those are not the same as your personal career goals.
+Write your own goals and focus on what will make you more successful, what will make you happy, and what areas of improvement your manager identified the previous year.

 Set SMART goals